For info on our schedule, check out this post.

 Dark humor is just fine, and we run it on occasion; but we are more interested in tragedy than comedy, and comedy is better received the more sick and morbid it is.
 Above all, we want stories that make us think, that stick with us, that make us catch ourselves checking the locks a second time before bed.

-Holiday-themed stories (regardless of which holiday) are ideally submitted 4-5 months prior to the holiday in question.
+Holiday-themed stories (regardless of which holiday) are ideally submitted six months prior to the holiday in question.
 The same guideline applies if you have a book coming out soon and want to publish a short story with us to coincide with its release, and we’re always happy to delay publishing if the resulting timing is better for author promotion.
-(Although for a sure bet, you can always just grease our palms with a sponsorship two months beforehand — contact email@example.com.)
+(Although for a sure bet, you can always just grease our palms with a sponsorship several months beforehand — contact email@example.com.)

 Pseudopod welcomes submissions from writers of all backgrounds.
 We are especially interested in seeing more submissions from people of backgrounds that have been historically underrepresented or excluded from traditional publishing, including, but not limited to, women, people of color, LGBTQ or non-binary gender people, persons with disabilities, members of religious minorities, and people from outside the United States.
 Our goal is to publish horror that reflects the diversity of the human race, so we strongly encourage submissions from these or any other underrepresented groups.